 To sustain an audience’s attention, and make your story thrilling, consider having increasing tension in your story.
 There are numerous ways to achieve this, including making your problems or obstacles increasingly different to overcome (or increasing in size).

 As the Hobbits move closer to Mordor, they get closer to achieving their goal of throwing the ring into the crack of doom, and destroying it.
 However, the challenges they face increase in size and number – the tension goes up!

 Another way of increasing tension in your story is to consider what the protagonist stands to lose if they do not achieve their objective, or if they are defeated by the problem.
 In superhero stories usually the world, or the lives of a large number of people, hang in the balance if the forces of evil are not defeated.

 In crime stories the villain will escape, perhaps to break the law again, and justice will not be served.

 How do I write a Great Narrative Climax and Resolution?

 Some writers discuss the necessity of an ‘obligatory scene’ at the end of a story.
 This is the scene that you have promised your reader / viewer.
 In Lord of the Rings the reader is promised a scene in which the fate of the ring is finally decided i.e. whether it is destroyed or falls into the clutches of the villain.

 Some authors say that an audience should always be looking forward to something, or dreading something.
 A way to deliver this final scene is to ‘give the audience what they want, but not in the way they expect.’

-The antagonist (or antagonistic force) is usually defeated in the final confrontation (which is the final and biggest obstacle) which is also called the climax.
+The central problem, or antagonist (antagonistic force), is usually defeated in the final confrontation (which is the final and biggest problem) which is also called the climax.
 This is the big showdown at the end – the shootout.
-After the final climax occurs there is the denouement, or the wrapping up: the hugs and the patting on the back and the lessons 🙂
+After the final climax occurs there is the denouement, or the wrapping up: the hugs and the lessons.

 Good Luck!
 Check out more creative writing tips here.